bplmaps/lmec-main-site/content/articles/bert-spaan-interview.md

 **Ian Spangler:** Tell me a little bit about yourself.
 How did you find yourself doing this kind of work at the intersection of geography, librarianship, and the digital humanities?

-**Bert Spaan:** Sometime in studying computer science, I discovered I could combine my interest in maps and cartography with my knowledge of programming.
+**Bert Spaan:** Sometime while studying computer science, I discovered I could combine my interest in maps and cartography with my knowledge of programming.
 As a kid, was always looking at maps and thinking about faraway places.
-Computer science became a way for me to make maps while using my love of programming and databases, which I learned to be pretty handy with.
+Computer science became a way for me to make maps while using my love of programming and databases, which I turned out to be pretty handy with.

 After graduate school, I worked for a company which made GPS and geolocation devices, a web development company, and then a big Dutch GIS company.
 None of these jobs were perfect, but they taught me a lot that serves as foundations for the work I've done since.